F5Networks/f5-cloud-failover-extension/docs/userguide/troubleshooting.rst

 -----------------------------------------------------

 - Examine the restnoded failure log at ``/var/log/restnoded/restnoded.log``.
 This is where Cloud Failover Extension records error messages.
+- To see all log messages, make sure to set the log level to silly.
 - Examine the REST response:

   - A 400-level response will carry an error message.